 The chlorinated solvent, tetrachloroethylene (PCE), was first identified on the property, during a Phase II investigation performed in November 2003 as part of the due diligence by a potential purchaser of the property.
 The PCE is believed to have been released between 1972 and 1978 when a textile company leased the southern parcel (80 Banks Avenue) of the property.
 The contract vendee to purchase the property (Chase Partners) applied for and was accepted into the New York State Brownfield Clean-up Program (BCP) as a volunteer.
-Chase Partners entered into a Brownfield Clean-up Agreement (BCA) with the New York Department of Environmental Conservation (NYSDEC) on June 29, 2005.
+Chase Partners entered into a Brownfield Cleanup Agreement (BCA) with the New York Department of Environmental Conservation (NYSDEC) on June 29, 2005.
+The property has since been purchased by Avalon Bay Communities (Avalon) of Melville, NY.